Skip to main content

 Current Rate Environment

-As of the RBA decision effective 17 June 2026, the Reserve Bank of Australia (RBA) cash rate sits at 4.35%.
-This is the benchmark that influences home loan interest rates across the country, though lenders decide separately whether and when to change their advertised rates.
+The Reserve Bank of Australia (RBA) held the cash rate at 4.35% on 11 August 2026.
+The unchanged target remained effective from 17 June 2026.
+It is a benchmark that influences home loan rates, though lenders decide separately whether and when to change their advertised rates.

 RBA Cash Rate